-All stock options granted in the periods presented relate to reload grants.
+All stock options granted in the period presented relate to reload grants.
+No remaining options at December 31, 2013 provide for a reload feature.
 The fair value of each option award is estimated on the date of grant using the Black-Scholes option-pricing model.